-The Company was required to revise its impairment methodology under IFRS 9 for each of these classes of assets.
+The Company has the following financial assets that are subject to IFRS 9's new expected credit classes of assets.
 To measure the expected credit losses, other receivables that are measured at amortised cost are grouped based on shared credit risk characteristics and the days past due.
 The Company applied the IFRS 9 simplified approach to measuring expected credit losses which uses a lifetime expected loss allowance for all other receivables.
-While cash and cash equivalents and fixed deposits are also subject to the impairment requirements of IFRS 9, the identified impairment loss was immaterial.
+While cash and cash equivalents and fixed deposits are also subject to the impairment requirements of IFRS 9, the identified impairment